sravankaruturi/sravankaruturi/README.md

 My Name is <b>Sravan Karuturi</b>

-I work at StriVR as a Software Engineer.
+I work at Strivr as a Software Engineer.

-My recent projects here include upgrading Unity for our project and working to make a Vision Pro application.
+My recent project at work is developing an application for the Apple Vision Pro to deliver 3D immersive Learning for a major bank.
+I wrote two versions of the app, one in Swift for the first 6 months, and one in Unity + Swift for the last 3 months.

 You can find more about my past work here: http://sravankaruturi.github.io/